-- A box will open, in that select the Rule type Format only Cells that contain.
+- A box will open, selecting the Rule type Format only Cells that contain.

 - In the rule description, select Cell Value in the first box and Less than in the second box, and type =NOW() function in the third box.

-- Now click on format and select the color format according to choice, and we’re done.
+- Now click on format and select the color format according to your choice, and we’re done.